Adding an Organization to Wikidata

 • headquarters location (P159)

-Organization's headquarters.
-Can be enhanced with geographic coordinates.
+Seat of the organization.
+Can be extended with geographic coordinates.

 • official website (P856)

-Since these are variable numbers, each figure must include the fiscal year as point in time (P585).
+Since these are variable numbers, the fiscal year must be specified as point in time (P585) for each number.

-All income for a year.
-Usually found in the profit and loss statement.
+All income for one year.
+Usually in the profit and loss statement.

 • donations (P8093)

-Sum of monetary donations, in-kind donations, bequests, endowments, supporting memberships, and fines.
-Tracked by DZI, for example.
+Sum of monetary donations, in-kind donations, legacies, endowments, supporting memberships and fines.
+Recorded by DZI, for example.

 • total assets (P2403)